Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/manage_ssl_tls_versions.md

 title: "Managing SSL and TLS versions"
 linkTitle: "Manage SSL and TLS versions"
 weight: 170
---- This section describes how to manage the SSL and TLS versions, and enable compatibility mode if needed.
+---This section describes how to manage the SSL and TLS versions, and enable compatibility mode if needed.
 Additionally, it provides details on TLS use with {{< TransferCFT/axwayvariablesComponentLongName  >}}.

 ## SSL/TLS parameters